-Nutrition_Type What type of nutrition was initiated?
-(Select from list as per newborn record) ProblemList_Date Date of the Problem list from part 2 of the newborn record ACoRN_Sequence Was ACoRN (Acute, Care of at Risk Newborns) sequence initiated?
-(Select from list as per newborn record) ACoRN_Narrative Indicate narrative notes (comments) from Problem List in part 2 of newborn record ProgressNotes_Date Date of Progress Notes Progress_Notes Indicate narrative notes (comments) from Progress Notes in part 2 of newborn record Discharge_Age Indicate Newborn Age at discharge (hours) Select from list as per newborn record Discharge_Loss% Percentage of weight loss of the newborn at discharge Discharge_Gen_appear General appearance of the newborn at discharge Discharge_Status Status of newborn at discharge- indicate comments from part 2 of newborn record Autopsy_Date Date of Autopsy Autopsy_Time Time of Autopsy Autopsy_Place Place of Autopsy (Name of Hospital or Lab) Autopsy_Summary Summary of the findings as described in the autopsy report.
+Eval_Development_Length Length (cm) at evaluation of development Eval_Development_HC Head circumference (cm) at evaluation of development Development_assess Was the newborn Preterm, Term, Posterm, SGA, AGA, or LGA?
+PhysExam_Comments Comments from the Physical exam- summary of newborn record exam CPT1_Screen Enter results from the CPT1 Screen (positive or negative, with comments) Hearing_Screen_Result Results from the hearing screening (from part 2 of the newborn record) Metabolic_Bilirubin If "Yes: indicate Age (h) that the Biliburin screen was conducted.
+If "No", enter 0 (from part 2 of the newborn record) Nutrition_Type What type of nutrition was initiated?
+(Select from list as per newborn record) ProblemList_Date Date of the Problem list from part 2 of the newborn record ProgressNotes_Date Date of Progress Notes Progress_Notes Indicate narrative notes (comments) from Progress Notes in part 2 of newborn record Discharge_Status Status of newborn at discharge- indicate comments from part 2 of newborn record Autopsy_Date Date of Autopsy Autopsy_Time Time of Autopsy Autopsy_Place Place of Autopsy (Name of Hospital or Lab) Autopsy_Summary Summary of the findings as described in the autopsy report.
 Autopsy_Diagnosis Indicate Diagnosis as described in the autopsy report.
 Cause_Of_Death Indicate cause of death of infant, as described in the autopsy report